Harold Joseph "Hal" Lessner

 Hal is survived by his wife of 48 years, Barbara Lessner; three children, Jason (Shannon), Justin (Andrea) and Lauren (Kevin Lindley); and six grandchildren, Sydney Lessner, Jenna Lessner, Rowan Lessner, Quinn Lindley, Dylan Lindley and Eva Lessner.
 He is further survived by his sister, Dorothy (Ron) Steimle; sisters-in-law, Dodie Lessner and Jodi Jenkins; and bother-in-law, Steve Jenkins.
 He was preceded in death by his parents, Dorothy and Harold Lessner; brother, Robert Lessner; and sister, Caroline Lessner.

-A Mass of Christian Burial will be held at OUR LADY QUEEN OF PEACE CATHOLIC CHURCH, 401 S. Owen Drive, Madison, at 1 p.m. on Friday, March 24, 2023.
-Burial will be held at Resurrection Cemetery.
-A visitation will be held at the church from 11 a.m. until the time of the Mass on Friday.
+A Mass of Christian Burial was held at Our Lady Queen of Peace Catholic Church, 401 S. Owen Drive, Madison, at 1 p.m. on Friday, March 24, 2023.
+Burial took place at Resurrection Cemetery.
+A visitation was held at the church from 11 a.m. until the time of the Mass on Friday.

 Thank you to friends and family for their continued support and a special thank you to Sylvan Crossing, Agrace HospiceCare and UW Hospital for their compassionate care.